axeld5/arc_transduction/INFERENCE_METHODS.md

 ## 3. Augmented Voting Method

-Applies multiple augmentations to the problem, generates predictions for each, reverses the augmentations, and takes a majority vote.
+Applies multiple augmentations to ALL problems, generates predictions in one giant batch, reverses augmentations, and takes majority votes. **All problems are processed together for maximum vLLM efficiency.**

 **Usage:**
 ```bash